 Software now accounts for the lion's share of the cost of developing and using computer systems.
-My long-term goal is to establish a genuine engineering discipline to support the design and development of software systems.
-Currently I'm working on design methods and analytic techniques for building complete software systems out of subsystems and their constituentmodules.
+My long-term goal is to establish a genuine engineering discipline to support the design and development of software systems, in particular systems used by real people.
+Currently I'm working on design methods and analytic techniques for building complete software systems out of subsystems and their constituent modules.
 This is the software architecture level of design.
-I am particularly interested in value-based techniques for making good design choices early in the design process.
-My current research investigates two aspects of architectural design for software.

 My current interests are in

 sufficient correctness, specifically how we decide whether real-world systems are good enough for the way they are used

 design spaces, specifically how making design decisions explicit enables considered tradeoffs between design alternatives

 self-adaptive systems, specifically how concepts from control theory can be applied to the design of these systems